SLAP: Stratified Loss-based Pruning for On-Policy Data-Efficient Instruction Tuning

 Quick Take

-SLAP, a novel batch-aware data selection framework, enhances instruction tuning for large language models like LLaMA and ChatGLM by achieving superior performance with 20-40% less training data, significantly reducing costs while maintaining model capabilities across various tasks.
+SLAP introduces a batch-aware data selection framework that optimizes instruction tuning for large language models like LLaMA and ChatGLM, achieving 20-40% less training data while maintaining performance.
+This method significantly reduces computational costs and improves model capabilities across diverse tasks such as multi-turn dialogue and multilingual translation.

 Key Points

-- SLAP uses distribution-aware stratified sampling for comprehensive data coverage.
+- Utilizes distribution-aware stratified sampling for comprehensive data coverage.

-- Reduces computational costs while maintaining or improving model performance.
+- Reduces computational costs while enhancing model performance.

 Article Content